The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 Secretary General, including her initiative, at the invitation of

-The Assembly welcomes the report of the High-Level Reflection Group
+The Assembly welcomes the report of this group as a significant

 4. While Ukraine and Ukrainians are the direct victims of the